 Statistics on Hit-and-Run Accidents in Bakersfield

-Hit-and-runs are a significant problem on the streets of Bakersfield.
-A national study in 2025 found that Kern County, California ranked 14th in the country for the number of deadly hit-and-run crashes.
+Hit-and-run incidents remain a concern on the streets of Bakersfield.
+A national study in 2025 found that Kern County, California ranked 14th in the country for the number of fatal hit-and-run crashes.
 Two other Central Valley counties ranked 15th and 16th: Fresno County and Merced County, respectively.

-In 2022 (the most recent year data is available), the City of Bakersfield had 226 hit-and-run accidents that resulted in injuries or deaths.
-Kern County as a whole had 495 reported hit-and-runs in 2022.
+In 2022 (the most recent year data is available), the City of Bakersfield recorded 226 hit-and-run accidents that resulted in injuries or deaths.
+Kern County reported 495 hit-and-runs that same year.
 There were also 2,837 DUI arrests and 788 alcohol-involved serious accidents in Kern County.

 How a Bakersfield Hit-and-Run Accident Attorney Can Help

-When this driver is not available to be held accountable, injured victims may be limited in their options for making a financial recovery.
-In this delicate situation, a car accident attorney can provide invaluable advice and guidance.
+When the driver is not identified, individuals may have limited options for financial recovery.
+In this situation, a car accident attorney may provide guidance on available legal options.

 Investigating the Accident